tethered-x/GraphicNovelsDB/README.md

 Features:
 - Add a graphic novel as a record.
 Incuding information about the writer, artist, publisher, UPC code, and whether or not you've listed it on eBay.
-- Can modify a record by either edding a eBay link or UPC code.
+- Can modify a record by either adding an eBay link or UPC code.
 - Ability to delete a record if desired.
 - Ability to export list of graphic novels to a CSV file.